-- 11 In Europe, using banana plugs to connect speakers to an audio amplifier is prohibited. - 12 "DLNA®, the DLNA Logo and DLNA CERTIFIEDTM are trademarks, service marks, or certification marks of the Digital Living Network Alliance." - 12 Windows and the Windows logo are trademarks of the Microsoft group of companies. - "Xantech" is a registered trademark of Xantech Corporation. - "Niles" is a registered trademark of Niles Audio Corporation.
+- \12 In Europe, using banana plugs to connect speakers to an audio amplifier is prohibited. - \13 "DLNA®, the DLNA Logo and DLNA CERTIFIEDTM are trademarks, service marks, or certification marks of the Digital Living Network Alliance." - \13 Windows and the Windows logo are trademarks of the Microsoft group of companies.